shoui520/shoui520.github.io/docs/guide.md

 This guide would have not been possible if it was not for Stephen Krashen, Mass Immersion Approach, All Japanese All The Time, AntiMoon, Daily Japanese Thread/Itazuraneko, and my brothers and sisters here in TheMoeWay.
 Thank you all!

 !!! note
     You should not expect to comprehend this guide the first time you read it.
-Take your time and read it as much times as you can until you finally get it.
+Take your time and read it as many times as you can until you finally get it.

 ### Further Reading